ricardoues/CarND-Vehicle-Detection/writeup_report.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features and color histogram.

 Firstly, I used principal component analysis in order to reduce the dimension of the input space (HOG features + color histogram), this step was made for theoretical considerations (an input space is prone to overfitting).
+750 components were used which explained 83% of the variability of the data.

 ### Sliding Window Search